 Born in Brampton, ON, Amanda began playing with the NorthWest Sports at age 3; Chinguacousy Blues at the age of 5 before switching to the Brampton Canadettes at age 7, winning multiple Ontario Provincial Championships.
-She won the 1992 Citizen’s Award for Sports Achievement from the City of Brampton, just before her family moved to Port Moody, BC.
+She won the 1992 Citizen’s Award for Sports Achievement from the City of Brampton just before her family moved to Port Moody, BC.
 In BC, she transitioned back to integrated PeeWee Rep at Port Moody Amateur Hockey Association (PMAHA) and was named the PMAHA Player of the year for the 1993-94 season.
-She then moved to Senior AAA Women’s hockey with the Killarney Knights as a 13 year old in an 18+ division earning spots attending multiple Sr. Women’s AAA Canadian National Championships and Hockey Canada camps including playing with Team BC U18 at the 1999 Canada Winter Games.
+She then moved to Senior AAA Women’s hockey with the Killarney Knights as a 13-year-old in an 18+ division, earning spots attending multiple Sr. Women’s AAA Canadian National Championships and Hockey Canada camps, including playing with Team BC U18 at the 1999 Canada Winter Games.

 After finishing her B.Sc. in Psychology and Sports Exercise Sciences, minoring in Education, Amanda chose to stay at SLU to focus on her education and complete her M.Ed. in Educational Leadership.
 She then taught high school in New Hampshire before moving back to British Columbia.
 She continues her career as an educator, teaching K-12 mainly as a Special Education teacher.

 Associate Coach | University of Waterloo Women’s Hockey

+Dollee Meigs enters her fourth season as Associate Coach of the Women’s Hockey program.
 Meigs joined the Warriors as a student-athlete in 2017-18, taking the Recreation and Sports Business program while finishing her final year of eligibility as a Warrior during the 2018-19 season.

 Associate Head Coach | Harvard University Women's Hockey

 During her fifth season with the Crimson in 2019-20, Mirasolo oversaw the defensive unit that backstopped Harvard to an 18-14-1 overall record and 15-6-1 ECAC Hockey mark.
 Under her guidance, senior, co-captain Ali Peper was named a finalist for ECAC Hockey Student Athlete of the Year, Honorable Mention All-Ivy, finished with a plus-12 rating and put up 34 blocked shots throughout the season.
 Peper ranked third on the team overall and third in the conference among blue liners with 14 assists.
 Additionally, two of Mirasolo’s blue liners, Kyra Willoughby and Kate Glover raked in 45-plus blocks during the 2019-20 campaign.